techinitiatives/on-save/README.md

 ]
 ```

-Finally, if you use `nvm` for your your node goodness you would probably need something like [000-project-shell-env](...);
+Finally, if you use `nvm` for your Node installation you would probably need something like [000-project-shell-env](https://atom.io/packages/000-project-shell-env).

 ## Configuration file

-To use `on-save`, just create a `on-save.json` file at the root of your project.
-The content should be an array of object with the following properties:
+To use `on-save`, create a `on-save.json` file at the root of your project.
+The content should be an array containing objects with the following properties:

-- `srcDir` *(default: '.')*: Directory containing the files you want to track.
+- `srcDir` *(default: `'.'`)*: Directory containing the files you want to track.
-- `destDir` *(default: '.')*: In case you want to output some files, the directory where files are written.
+- `destDir` *(default: `'.'`)*: In case you want to output some files, the directory where files are written.
 - `files`: The files you want to track.
-You would probably want to use a glob, we use [minimatch](...) to select the files.
+You would probably want to use a glob, we use [minimatch](https://github.com/isaacs/minimatch) to select the files.
-- `command`: The command to execute when you save a file matching the `files` property.
-The command runs with the project path as the current working directory and the following variables are available:
+- `command`: The command to execute.
+The project path will be the current working directory and you can use these variables:
-  - srcFile: Input file path.
+  - `${srcFile}`: The input file path.
-  - destFile: Output file path.
+  - `${destFile}`: The output file path.
+  - `${destFileWithoutExtension}`: The output file path without the extension.

 ## License